MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ScanScheduleDay
-Remove specified the day of the week on which to perform a scheduled scan.
+Indicates that the cmdlet removes specified the day of the week on which to perform a scheduled scan.

 ```yaml
 Type: SwitchParameter